Front Line Leaders Academy

 Who should apply to the FLLA program?

-The Front Line Leaders Academy looks for potential Fellows who are interested in developing the skills needed to be a campaign manager, run field operations, execute a communications plan, fundraise or run for office themselves.
+The Front Line Leaders Academy is looking for potential Fellows who are interested in developing the skills needed to be a campaign manager, run field operations, execute a communications plan, fundraise or run for office themselves.
 Fellows will learn these skills from successful young elected officials and campaign experts.
 The ideal FLLA Fellow is someone who is looking to build a foundation of knowledge and a network of like-minded, progressive individuals to support, encourage and serve as inspiration.
-For the 2017 Front Line Leaders Academy class, we are looking for leaders who currently reside in Los Angeles County.

 If I am currently in office, can I be in the FLLA program?